-Since 2016 Cristina has been a member of the Executive Board of the Spanish Association of Young Researchers (‘Asociación de Jóvenes Lingüistas’), and is on the Editorial Board of the journal Estudios interlingüísticos.
-She is also officially accredited by the Instituto Cervantes as DELE examiner, levels C1&C2.
+Between 2016 and 2019 Cristina was a member of the Executive Board of the Spanish Association of Young Researchers in Linguistics (‘Asociación de Jóvenes Lingüistas’) and was also on the Editorial Board of its online journal Estudios Interlingüísticos.
+From November 2018 to October 2019 she served as President of the association and as the journal's Editor-in-Chief.

 Facultad de Filología

 MA Dissertation (September 2016): The syntax-pragmatics interface of insubordination in English: A corpus-based study.
+Grade obtained: Distinction ('Matrícula de Honor').
 Supervisor: Bas Aarts (University College London).

 (2016).
 "On the origin and linguistic features of an English-based creole language: The case of Jamaican Creole".
 Revista académica liLETRAd 2: 519-526.

-10-13 September 2017: 50th Annual Meeting of the Societas Linguistica Europaea, University of Zurich: “Conditional clauses in functional-cognitive space”.
+10-13 September 2017: 50th Annual Meeting of the Societas Linguistica Europaea, University of Zurich (Switzerland): “Conditional clauses in functional-cognitive space”.

 24-28 July 2017: 9th International Corpus Linguistics Conference, University of Birmingham: "The pragmatics of insubordinate if-clauses in British English: A corpus-based study".